denerose/AdventOfCode2024/README.md

 #### Day 12: Garden Groups
 The one where we count contagious char blocks on a grid...
 I mean garden plots!
 - Task 1: 1387004
-- Task 2:
+- Task 2: 844198

 Today I learned *breadth first search*!

+I also counted the 'sides' for Part 2 by finding corners on my existing mapped area (using a custom 'Plot' class because I misread the wording of the questions initially).
+The `equals()` override on my Coord object continues to be problematic for `contains()` checks, but converting `toString()` and comparing the strings works for now.

 #### Day 13
+The day with the very special CLAW machines.
-- Task 1:
+- Task 1: 38714
 - Task 2:

+Much googling of linear algebra, and some reliance on co-pilot to translate mathematical descriptions into code, but eventually we got there.
+Scanning the input and forgetting about the blank line between machines also took much longer than it should have!

 #### Day 14
 - Task 1: